 Census records remain confidential for up to 100 years.
-The 1911 census is the most recent to be made available and also the only census where the original forms completed by the heads of household have survived.
+The 1921 census is the most recent to be made available.
+The 1911 and 1921 are the only censuses where the original forms completed by the heads of household have survived.